Graph-ICS/Graph-ICS/readme.md

 ## Installation

-Installing GraphMIC with QT, ITK and OpenCv
+Installing Graph-ICS with QT, ITK and OpenCv

 Required components